Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Photometric Analysis

 \end{itemize}

 In Figure \ref{fig:profile}, we summarize the results of the photometric modeling by showing the star-subtracted image, the best-fit $i$-band \ser{} model, the residual image, the $gri$-band surface brightness profiles along with the best-fit \ser{} profiles, and the two color profiles.
-The \ser{} model provides an accurate depiction of the overall surface brightness distribution of Zangetsu.
-However, this simple model cannot account for the sign of morphological distortion, which can be seen in the residual image.
+The \ser{} model accurately captures the overall surface brightness distribution of Zangetsu.
+However, this simple model cannot account for the sign of morphological distortion, as shown in the residual image.
 We will describe the photometric and structural properties of Zangetsu in the next section.
 Appendix \ref{app:sky} summarizes the results of alternative 2-D models with different scattered light subtraction strategies, background corrections, object masks, and model flexibility.
 These models demonstrate the robustness of our results.